Vivek-775/docs.scala-lang/_cheatsheets/index.md

 ---
 layout: cheatsheet
-title: Scala Cheatsheet
+title: Scala Cheat sheet

-partof: cheatsheet
+partof: cheat sheet

 by: Brendan O'Connor
 about: Thanks to <a href="https://brenocon.com/">Brendan O'Connor</a>, this cheatsheet aims to be a quick reference of Scala syntactic constructions.
 Licensed by Brendan O'Connor under a CC-BY-SA 3.0 license.